hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Riku-wa-nki-chu**
 see-1OBJ-2SG-Q
-"Do you see me?"
+“Do you see me?”

 **Riku-chi-wa-nki-man-chu**
 see-CAUS-1OBJ-2SG-COND-Q
-"Would you show me?"
+“Would you show me?”

 In these examples, we see object marking (-wa-), subject marking (-nki-), causative (-chi-), conditional (-man-), and question (-chu) suffixes.